Dexesttp/hkxanim/README.md

 ### Extra files

-The `/files/` folder may be incomplete or empty, however it is required for the tool to properly work.
+The `/files/` and `/src/main/resources/files` folder may be incomplete or empty, however it is required for the tool to properly work.

 ### Submitting a Pull Request